ellysh/dota2-combo-bots/README.md

 The `HEROES` sheet specifies a list of heroes that can be selected by bot on the draft step.

 These are columns of this sheet:

+* Hero - this is the built-in hero name to select.
+* Position - these are two values that match a possible hero's [farm position](http://wiki.teamliquid.net/dota2/Farm_Dependency) in a team.
+* Combo Heroes - these are three possible heroes that can be effectively combined with the current hero.
+* Counter Heroes - these are three possible heroes that can be effectively countered by the current hero.

+The bot uses data from this sheet to select heroes on the draft step.

+Now only the All Pick draft mode is supported.

 ## Contributing